michaeluno/amazon-auto-links/readme.txt

 - **Detailed Visibility Criteria** - You can enable/disable product links on the pages you want or do not want by post ID, taxonomy, page type, and post type.

 = Auto Link Conversion =
-Hyper links to Amazon products in posts and comments can be transformed into your associate links.
+Hyper links to Amazon products in posts and comments can be transformed into your associate affiliate links.
 This is useful if your site allows guests to post contents that include Amazon links.

 = Widgets =
 Place the widget in the sidebar and select the unit you created.
 The product links will appear in where you want.